jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/dallas/1wire.rst

 on the dMIB) directly drives the bidirectional 1-wire interface to the DS2505 chip inside the da Vinci instrument.
-This requires a jumper wire (shown in red above) to be soldered on the dMIB inside the controller box, as decribed below.
+This requires a jumper wire (shown in red above) to be soldered on the dMIB inside the controller box, as described below.

 You need the PSM dVRK controllers, screwdrivers/nut drivers/hex wrenches, a piece of small insulated wire or magnet wire, and a soldering iron.

 **Step 1.** Unplug power.
-Unplug cables from the dMIB/QLA so you can work on the back side of the 156-pin ITT Cannon connector (that mates with the robot arm connector) or take the dMIB out.
+Unplug cables from the dMIB/QLA, so you can work on the back side of the 156-pin ITT Cannon connector (that mates with the robot arm connector) or take the dMIB out.
 Please make sure to label the cables as you unplug them.